RagnarB83/ash-documentation/docs/module_Hybrid_Theory.rst

 WrapTheory could be used for many other purposes, one would simply have to make sure that the 2 theories are compatible and that the sum of the 2 theory-description does not result in double-counting of any similar physical energy terms.
 A regular DFT calculation (barely describes dispersion) + an atom pairwise dispersion correction (DFT-D4) is a good example of this.
+A delta-machine-learning correction would be another example where WrapTheory would be convenient for combining Theory-levels.

 See DFTD4 section in :doc:`helper_programs` for more information on the DFTD4Theory object.